Soupe au fromage: History and traditions

 This soup, which is part of the "hearty dishes of winter", should not be confused with the French onion soup.

 Made the old-fashioned way, it had to "miger" by the fire all day, in a cantou, and it fed a family of peasants after a day's work.
 Traditionally, she often used the early morning after the holidays.
 Currently, it is still used in the afternoons of the party, on the days when it is very cold, at a wedding, in the early morning, when the bride and groom went to bed.
 A custom of Rouergue is that it is brought to the newlyweds, in their room.
 It is then served in a chamber pot reserved for this purpose and which has an eye painted at the bottom.

-Over the past decade, we have witnessed a revival of cheese soup and the conviviality it implies.
-It has become common to propose it at associative meetings, contests (petanque, belote), balls, votive festival and we do not fail to recall that from the month of November, it is to be enjoyed with the wine nouveau.

 In addition, since 2008, the commune of Viane organizes every year, at the beginning of spring, the world championship of cheese soup.